agonzalezro/agonzalezro.github.io/_content/dev/winter-hackathon-2012.rst

 The backend of the application was almost inexistent, we only wanted to allow the users to login with a Google account to have access to edit their slides.
-Being a hackathon we didn't spend time adding `CRUD (Create/Read/Update/Delete)` functionalities to manage the users.
+Being a hackathon we didn't spend time adding :abbr:`CRUD (Create/Read/Update/Delete)` functionalities to manage the users.

 If you want to delete your user, let me know, I will do it by hand :) It was